We'll bring together a panel of specialists to find out what's happening in the increasingly conscious world of materials, from sourcing to design.

 From huge consumer brands such as Adidas (promising to use only recycled plastics by 2024) to boutique makers (such as Carmen Hijosa and her sustainable leather alternative, Piñatex), businesses from all sectors are waking up to the reality of the environmental and social cost of materials and investing in research into the provenance, life-span and potential for reuse and recycling of every material they use.

 On 27th March we'll be gathering a panel of specialists to brief us on how new processes, discoveries and applications are changing the way consumers and industries use and think about materials.
-So far, confirmed panelists include Seetal Solanki, designer and Founder of Ma-tt-er and author of Why Materials Matter, and Liz Corbin, Director of Research at Metabolic and Founder of Materiom, an open platform for materials experimentation.
+On the panel will be Seetal Solanki, designer and Founder of Ma-tt-er and author of Why Materials Matter, Liz Corbin, Director of Research at Metabolic and Founder of Materiom, an open platform for materials experimentation, and Amanda Johnston, curator and educational consultant at The Sustainable Angle and author of the Fabric For Fashion books.
 Join us for breakfast at the YCN Rivington Rooms for an insight into what's happening at the forefront of materials sourcing, processing and designing, and discover what you can take away and implement to impact your own products or businesses.

 Please get in touch below to save yourself a seat.